euwbah/musescore-xen-tuner/README.md

 You may realize that it is rather inefficient to just use the up/down arrows to get the note/accidental you need.
 We already have 245 unique notes within an equave!

 We can make use of auxiliary up/down actions to have more control over how the note moves when being transposed.

-> :warning: **Auxiliary declarations must be written after any ligature declarations**.

 ```txt
 C4: 440 * 16/27